robMolloy/all-ways/projects/01-hello-world/js/readme.md

 ## summary

-For most people this a refresher, a simple video to explain how
+For most people this a refresher, a simple video to explain the basics the we will be using as we move forward through this course